Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Acknowledgements

 \section{Acknowledgements}

-LSR has was sponsored within the FAIR - Future Artificial Intelligence Research and received funding from the European Union Next-Generation EU (Piano Nazionale di Ripresa e Resilienza (PNRR) - Missione 4 Componente 2, Investimento 1.3 - D.D.
-1555 11/10/2022, PE00000013).
-Ravi Prakash is sponsored by ARTPARK, IISc Bangalore.
-This manuscript reflects only the authors’ views and opinions, neither the European Union nor the European Commission can be considered responsible for them.
+The authors would like to thank Giovanni Franzese and Marta Ferraz for their valuable discussions and assistance at various stages of this work.
+LSR was sponsored within the SERICS - SEcurity and RIghts in the CyberSpace and received funding from the European Union Next-Generation EU (Piano Nazionale di Ripresa e Resilienza (PNRR) – Missione 4 Componente 2, Investimento 1.3 – D.D.
+1555 11/10/2022, PE00000013, and PE7 - CUP J33C22002810001, D.D.
+341 15/03/2022, PE00000014).
+RP is sponsored by ARTPARK, IISc Bangalore.
+This project is made possible by a contribution from the National Growth Fund program NXTGEN Hightech.
+This manuscript reflects only the authors’ views and opinions; neither the European Union nor the European Commission can be considered responsible for them.
+This work involved human subjects in its research.
+Approval of all ethical and experimental procedures and protocols was granted by TU Delft.